iluvjava/Maths/Notebook 2.0/AMATH 584/Krylov Subspace.md

 **Claim 1.1**

-> A matrix satisfies it's own characteristic quation
+> A matrix satisfies it's own characteristic equation
 > $$p(A) = \mathbf{0}$$
 > The polynomial outputs a matrix.
 This is called the Cayley-Hamilton Theorem.